kitao/pyxel/README.md

 pyxel.run(update, draw)
 ```

+When run the above code, you should see a window with a rectangle on a black background.

 The arguments of `run` function are `update` function to update each frame and `draw` function to draw screen when necessary.

 In an actual application, it is recommended to wrap pyxel code in a class as below: